 Don’t be afraid to speak up!

 That’s exactly what Richmond teen Cameron Gallagher wanted us all to do.
-You may be aware of the SpeakUp5K this month, and the powerhouse behind the event, the Cameron Gallagher Foundation.
+You may be aware of the SpeakUp5K, and the powerhouse behind the event, the Cameron Gallagher Foundation.
 The fundraiser was conceived by Cameron, a local teen runner who struggled with depression and anxiety until her untimely death at the finish line of a half-marathon in 2014.
 It was Cameron’s idea to raise money and awareness for young people struggling with mental health conditions.

 In her letters seeking support for the inaugural race, Cameron imagined a world where kids weren’t embarrassed to talk about mental health, and one in which parents could find the needed support to get help for their children.
 She wrote: